bubble3jh/bibimbap_ensemble/README.md

 ```

 `DATASET` should be target dataset, and `AUX_MODELS` should be auxiliary model's names.
 We added `model_ver` argument parameter for find auxiliary model's directory more easier.

 At this stage, we tried a combination of `--freeze_gnn` freezing the features, `--freeze_lc` freezing the classifier, and `--freeze_bn` to find a best performing model for each dataset with hyperparameter tuning.

-Furthermroe, we can select ensemble method with `--ensemble_method uniform` or `--ensemble_method dirichelt` and can select ensemble weight manualy
+Furthermroe, we can select ensemble method with `--ensemble_method uniform` or `--ensemble_method dirichelt` and can select ensemble weight manualy with `ens_weight` argument.